libcpr/docs/advanced-usage.md

 ```
 {% endraw %}

-Moreover, multiple ranges can be specified in a single request with cpr::MultiRange:
+Moreover, multiple ranges can be specified in a single request with `cpr::MultiRange`:

 {% raw %}
 ```c++